Decompiler view

 and won’t be clickable.
 We are working on the issue.

-Beside these integration, you are facing a very standard view which has the usual shortcuts:
+Beside these integrations, you are facing a very standard view which has the usual shortcuts:

 Shortcut |